US

 For state-specific rules

-- Burial/cremation waiting periods and permits
+- Burial/cremation permits and waiting periods

 - Small-estate limits and affidavit shortcuts